rupali317/recipe-page-main/README.md

 - In all my projects, I always refer to CSS reset to provide a clean/consistent slate for the CSS stylings across all the browsers.
 [Joshua's CSS reset](https://www.joshwcomeau.com/css/custom-css-reset/), [Andy Bell's CSS reset](https://piccalil.li/blog/a-more-modern-css-reset/)

+- Used [Image editor - Squoosh](https://squoosh.app/editor) to resize the image to improve the bandwidth

 ## Author

 - Linkedin profile - [Rupali Roy Choudhury](https://www.linkedin.com/in/rupali-rc/)